Diamondbacks vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bryce Elder gets the start for the Atlanta Braves on Tuesday at Truist Park against Lourdes Gurriel Jr. and the Arizona Diamondbacks.
-First pitch is at 7:20 PM ET.
+Matt Olson and the Atlanta Braves will meet Christian Walker and the Arizona Diamondbacks on Wednesday at Truist Park, at 7:20 PM ET.

-The Braves have been listed as -210 moneyline favorites for this matchup with the Diamondbacks (+170).
-The matchup's over/under has been listed at 10.5 runs.
+The Braves have been listed as -225 moneyline favorites in this matchup with the Diamondbacks (+180).
+The over/under is 10 runs for this contest (with -110 odds to hit the over and -110 odds on the under).

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.